Craigs Road to the New Zealand Open

 Craigs at the New Zealand Open 2026

-This year Craigs Investment Partners and the New Zealand Open will again work closely together to leverage golf for good and to raise money for well-deserving charities throughout the tournament.
+This year Craigs Investment Partners and the New Zealand Open Charitable Trust will again work closely together to leverage golf for good and to raise money for well-deserving charities throughout the tournament.
 See below to find out how.

 Craigs Birdies for Charity

-Birdies for Charity will again encourage generosity around the greens amongst players and spectators.
-Craigs will again donate $10 to a pool for every birdie recorded by professionals and amateurs on both courses across all four days of play.
+Birdies for Charity will once again encourage generosity around the greens amongst players and spectators.
+Craigs will donate $10 to a pool for every birdie recorded by professionals and amateurs on both courses across all four days of play.
 Spectators are encouraged to part take by scanning the Birdies QR code at the event or in the SKY broadcast and making a donation to support the New Zealand Open Charitable Trust and Cure Kids.

-In 2025, a huge total of 2,416 birdies were scored, which together with public donations raised $26,000 the was shared between two charities — Cure Kids and the Acorn Foundation.
+In 2025, a huge total of 2,416 birdies were scored, which together with public donations raised $26,000 the was shared between two charities — Cure Kids and the New Zealand Open Charitable Trust

 “This is such a fantastic way to add extra excitement to the tournament.
 Every birdie made not only helps the players in their quest for the New Zealand Open title but also drives real support for two incredible charities.” says New Zealand Open Chairman, John Hart.